NuGet/docs.microsoft.com-nuget/docs/consume-packages/Overview-and-Workflow.md

 ---
-title: Overview and workflow of using NuGet packages | Microsoft Docs
+title: Overview and workflow of using NuGet packages
+description: An overview of the process of consuming NuGet packages in a project, with links to other specific parts of the process.
 author: kraigb
 ms.author: kraigb
-manager: ghogen
+manager: douge
 ms.date: 03/22/2018
-ms.topic: article
+ms.topic: conceptual
-ms.prod: nuget
-ms.technology: null
-description: An overview of the process of consuming NuGet packages in a project, with links to other specific parts of the process.
-keywords: NuGet package consumption, NuGet consumption overview, NuGet consumption workflow, package consumption workflow, package consumption overview ms.reviewer:
+ms.reviewer:
-- karann-msft
+  - karann
-- unniravindranathan
+  - unnir
 ms.workload:
+  - dotnet
- - "dotnet"
+  - dotnetcore
- - "aspnet"
+  - aspnet
 ---

 # Package consumption workflow